A complex node of the cosmic web associated with the massive galaxy cluster MACS J0600.1-2008: Acknowledgements

 \section{Acknowledgements}

+We warmly thank the anonymous referee for their very useful comments which greatly helped to improve the paper.
 The BGU group acknowledges support by Grant No. 2020750 from the United States-Israel Binational Science Foundation (BSF) and Grant No. 2109066 from the United States National Science Foundation (NSF); by the Ministry of Science \& Technology, Israel; and by the Israel Science Foundation Grant No. 864/23.
 J.S. and H.L. acknowledge support from NASA/ADAP 80NSSC19K1018.
 M.L. acknowledges the Centre National de la Recherche Scientifique (CNRS) and the Centre National des Etudes Spatiales (CNES) for their support.
 K.K. acknowledges the support by JSPS KAKENHI Grant Numbers JP17H06130, JP22H04939, and JP23K20035, and the NAOJ ALMA Scientific Research Grant Number 2017-06B.
 This research was supported by the \textit{International Space Science Institute} (ISSI) in Bern, through the ISSI International Team project \#476 (``Cluster Physics From Space To Reveal Dark Matter'').

 This work makes use of observations obtained at the international \textit{Gemini} Observatory, a program of NSF’s NOIRLab, which is managed by the Association of Universities for Research in Astronomy (AURA) under a cooperative agreement with the NSF.
 The Gemini Observatory partnership comprises: the NSF (United States), National Research Council (Canada), Agencia Nacional de Investigaci\'{o}n y Desarrollo (Chile), Ministerio de Ciencia, Tecnolog\'{i}a e Innovaci\'{o}n (Argentina), Minist\'{e}rio da Ci\^{e}ncia, Tecnologia, Inova\c{c}\~{o}es e Comunica\c{c}\~{o}es (Brazil), and Korea Astronomy and Space Science Institute (Republic of Korea).
 Some of the data presented herein were obtained at \textit{Keck} Observatory, which is a private 501(c)3 non-profit organization operated as a scientific partnership among the California Institute of Technology, the University of California, and NASA.
 The Observatory was made possible by the generous financial support of the W. M. Keck Foundation.
 We note that the \textit{Keck}, UH, and \textit{Gemini-N} telescopes are located on Maunakea.
 We are grateful for the privilege of observing the Universe from a place that is unique in both its astronomical quality and its cultural significance.
 This work is further based on observations obtained with the NASA/ESA \textit{Hubble Space Telescope} (HST) and the NASA/ESA/CSA JWST, retrieved from the \texttt{Mikulski Archive for Space Telescopes} (\texttt{MAST}) at the \textit{Space Telescope Science Institute} (STScI).
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.
 In addition, this study is based on observations obtained with \textit{XMM-Newton}, an ESA science mission with instruments and contributions directly funded by the ESA member states and NASA.
 Finally, this work is also based on observations made with ESO Telescopes at the La Silla Paranal Observatory obtained from the ESO Science Archive Facility.